S-rg/chandigarh-aqi-mapping/AirQualityMonitor/README.md

 ## TODO
 - [x] Fix: Config file's sensor table should have an i2c address for each sensor.
 - [x] FUNC: The switch cases for Serial1,2,3... and Wire1,2,3..
-- [ ] FUNC: Sensor Factory
+- [x] FUNC: Sensor Factory
-- [ ] FUNC: Sensor Manager
+- [x] FUNC: Sensor Manager
-- [ ] FUNC: Make the config generator add the lookup table for String name to class to create for usage inside sensor factory
+- ~~[ ] FUNC: Make the config generator add the lookup table for String name to class to create for usage inside sensor factory~~
+  - [ ] simply hardcode this inside sensor factory
 - [ ] FIX: Config generator does not take into account multiple measurements [see PM sensor config in header]
 - [x] Redo the whole library with better anstraction for units, multiple measurements, etc.
   - Check out [this GPT chat](https://chatgpt.com/share/68deb952-05b4-8005-9f38-077af74053e9).